-Executive Chairman of the Board

-Donald G. Lang - Mr. Donald Lang is Executive Chairman of the Company.
+Director since:May 23, 1991Ontario, CanadaNot IndependentAge: 65Executive Chairman of the Board Donald G. Lang - Mr. Donald Lang is Executive Chairman of the Company.
 Prior to May of 2008, Mr. Lang was Vice Chairman and CEO and, prior to May of 2005, President and CEO.
 He has held positions of progressive responsibility in the Company and its subsidiaries since 1982, including President of the Company's then largest division, CCL Custom Manufacturing, Inc., based in Chicago.
 Mr. Lang holds a business graduate degree (HBA) from the Ivey Business School and an honorary Doctor of Laws (LL.D) degree, both from the University of Western Ontario.
 Mr. Lang is also a member of the board of CCC Group, formerly known as Canada Colors and Chemicals Limited and a member of the boards of a private company and the non-profit organization, Sunnybrook Health Sciences Centre.
 Mr. Lang brings to the board his intimate knowledge of the Company, including its key people, customers and markets.

-THE AMERICAN AND ADDRESS OF THE AMERICAN AND ADDRESS OF THE AMERICAN AND ADDRESS OF THE AMERICAN ADDRE Attendar ісе Meetings of the Bo ard of Directo ors 6/6 100% Meetings of the Bo Meetings of the Board Committees 6/6 100% Securities Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Base Salary March 20, 2020 750(2) 79,925(2)(5) 121,200 Nil 80,675 \$2,901,880 \$4,788,000 3.64 Net Change in Eq uity Owners ship Since March 22, 2019 Class A S A Shares Class B Shares DSUs - - - l
+Attendan ce Meetings of the Boar d of Directo ors 6/6 100% Meetings of the Boar d Committe es 6/6 100% Securities Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Base Salary March 20, 2020 750 (2) 79,925 (2)(5) 121,200 Nil 80,675 \$2,901,880 \$4,788,000 3.64 Net Change in Equity Ownership Since March 22, 2019 Class A Shares Class B S hares DSUs - - -

-December 19, 2016 Ontario, Canada Not Independent Age: 35

-Member of the Corporate Social Responsibility Committee Erin M. Lang - Ms. Lang is currently the Managing Director of LUMAS Canada, a for-profit distributor of limited edition photographic art.
-Prior to April 2014, she was Major Gifts Officer for the Alzheimer Society Toronto.
-Ms. Lang has a Master of Science degree in Non-profit Management from the Milano School of Management and Urban Policy and a Bachelor of Science degree in Communications from Boston University.
-She brings to the board her in-depth knowledge of the Company.

-Attendar псе Meetings of the Bo ard of Director 's 6/6 100% Meetings of the Boa Meetings of the Board Committees 3/3 100% Securities Held As at: Class A Shares Class B Shares (5) Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 20, 2020 Nil Nil Nil 7,015 7,015 \$252,330 \$390,000 1.94 Net Change in Equity Ownership Since March 22, 2019 Class A S Class A Shares Class B Share hares DSUs - - A Acquired 2,329
+Director since: December 19, 2016 Ontario, Canada Not Independent Age: 35 Member of the Corporate Social Responsibility Committee Erin M. Lang - Ms. Lang is currently the Managing Director of LUMAS Canada for-profit distributor of limited edition photographic art.
+Prior to April 2014, she v Major Gifts Officer for the Alzheimer Society Toronto.
+Ms. Lang has a Maste Science degree in Non-profit Management from the Milano School of Managem and Urban Policy and a Bachelor of Science degree in Communications fr Boston University.
+She brings to the board her in-depth knowledge of Company. ril 2014, she was has a Master of of Management nunications from Attendar nce Meetings of the Boar d of Directo rs 6/6 100% Meetings of the Boar d Committe es 3/3 100% Securities : Held As at: Class A Shares Class B Shares (5) Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 20, 2020 Nil Nil Nil 7,015 7,015 \$252,330 \$390,000 1.94 Net Change in Equity Ownership Since March 22, 2019 Class A S Shares Class B S hares DSUs - - l· Acquired 2,329 e: